 The COVID-19 pandemic has created many challenges for South Carolinians, and broadband service is a major example: when schools switched to remote learning, the lack of uniform access to broadband quickly emerged as a significant obstacle.
 The issue also created hardship for healthcare providers and many others.
 The South Carolina General Assembly pulled together key stakeholders, gathered input and adopted a Broadband Accessibility Act intended to improve access across the state.

-Santee Cooper believes our resources can be used in accordance with the Act, to enable broadband providers to improve statewide accessibility more quickly and less expensively.
+Santee Cooper does not want to be a retail broadband provider.
+Rather, Santee Cooper has been developing a broadband program in accordance with the Act that will enable broadband providers to improve statewide accessibility more quickly and less expensively.